ilchec/daniellinguafrancas/README.md

-# CLDF dataset accompanying Daniel et al. "Lingua Franca as Lexical Donors: Evidence from Daghestan" from 2021
+# CLDF dataset accompanying Daniel et al.'s "Lingua Franca as Lexical Donors: Evidence from Daghestan" from 2021

 Cite the source dataset as